 Other Data Exchanges - CMS has developed data exchanges for entities that have not coordinated benefits with Medicare before, including Pharmaceutical Benefit Managers (PBMs), State Pharmaceutical Assistance Programs (SPAPs), and other prescription drug payers.
 CMS has worked with these new partners to educate them about coordination needs, to inform CMS about how the prescription drug benefit world works today, and to develop data exchanges that allow all parties to efficiently serve our mutual customer, the beneficiary.

-The BCRC consolidates the activities that support the collection, management, and reporting of other insurance coverage for Medicare beneficiaries.
-The BCRC takes actions to identify the health benefits available to a Medicare beneficiary and coordinates the payment process to prevent mistaken payment of Medicare benefits.
+Benefits Coordination & Recovery Center (BCRC) - The BCRC consolidates the activities that support the collection, management, and reporting of other insurance coverage for beneficiaries.
+The BCRC takes actions to identify the health benefits available to a beneficiary and coordinates the payment process to prevent mistaken payment of Medicare benefits.
 The BCRC does not process claims, nor does it handle any GHP related mistaken payment recoveries or claims specific inquiries.
 The Medicare Administrative Contractors (MACs), Intermediaries and Carriers are responsible for processing claims submitted for primary or secondary payment.

 The BCRC is responsible for the following activities:

 - Initiating an investigation when it learns that a person has other insurance.
 The investigation determines whether Medicare or the other insurance has primary responsibility for meeting the beneficiary's health care costs.

 - Collecting information on Employer Group Health Plans and non-group health plans (liability insurance (including self-insurance), no-fault insurance and workers’ compensation), and updating this information on Medicare databases every time a change is made to insurance coverage.
 Information comes from these sources: beneficiary, doctor/provider of service, employer, GHP, liability, no-fault and workers’ compensation entity, and attorney.